 2. Badly choked air filters

 A blocked air filter can impede the whole air conditioner system.
 This is a primary rule for HVAC system care because a clogged-up air filter can create a multitude of problems for heating and cooling.
-We suggest checking on the filter every one to three months when you have air conditioner problems like uneven cooling.
+We suggest checking on the filter every one to three months when you have AC problems like uneven cooling.
 It’s the filter that causes throttled airflow into the air conditioner resulting in uneven air distribution.
 Thus, before thinking about air conditioner repair, check the air filters first!

 3. Defective thermostat

 The problem may arise with a thermostat that is faulty and not reading exact temperatures.
-This will make the AC shut down prematurely before it can spread cool air to all the areas. (or it could make the room temperature freezing, and stay on longer than expected).
+This will make the AC shut down prematurely before it can spread cool air to all the areas (or it could make the room temperature freezing, and stay on longer than expected).
 If you have different thermostats in your home with a zone control system, a failure in a single thermostat will result in unevenly cooling in that area.

 4. Leaky air ducts